-This is the schoolies trip that is going to make all your friends jealous.
-Join our most unique service adventure aboard Rustic’s boat in Cambodia.
+Join one of our most unique service adventures aboard Rustic’s boat in Cambodia.
 Visit communities where families live and work in homes that float like houseboats.
 Immerse yourself in daily life during homestays and work alongside these families to repair and build new floating homes for the community.
-You will learn how to cook traditional meals, local games and maybe even a new dance move for TikToc.
 Learn about Cambodia’s ancient and modern history as you tour the genocide museums in Phnom Penh and explore the ancient temples of Angkor Wat in Siem Reap.

 Overnight: Hotel, Phnom Penh

-Today will be spent exploring the ancient city of Phnom Penh.
-Your first destination is Tuol Sleng (S-21), a former school that was used as a prison and has since been converted into a museum to educate visitors about the country’s genocide.
-You will also visit the Killing Fields of Choeung Ek where travellers can walk through the quiet and peaceful fields that played host to mass killings and burials during the genocide.
-While difficult at times, these sites are important landmarks of Cambodia’s past and allow you to put contemporary Cambodia into historical perspective.
+Start informal Khmer language lessons during breakfast to show respect for the local culture.
+Head to Tuol Sleng, former school that was used as a prison and has since been converted into a museum to educate visitors about the country’s genocide.
+Visit the Killing Fields of Choeung Ek and walk through the quiet and peaceful fields that played host to mass killings and burials.
 Tour the Royal Palace where the King currently resides and visit Olympic Stadium, where Cambodians gather before and after work to exercise and meet up with friends.

 Overnight: Hotel, Phnom Penh